 Full steam ahead — how artists embraced the age of the train

 The locomotive roared through European art for more than a century, inspiring English Romantics, French Impressionists, Italian Futurists and Belgian Surrealists.
-Harry Pearson tracks its epic journey
+Harry Pearson tracks its journey

 In the autumn of 1825, a wheezing, panting, cast-iron contraption designed by George and Robert Stephenson chugged out of the County Durham town of Shildon in the north of England.
 Named Locomotion No 1, the steam engine was hauling 20 coal wagons and an experimental passenger coach containing close to 600 people.